 During the Cenozoic, mammals evolved from their somewhat insignificant stature during the Mesozoic to include giant species that have gone extinct in modern times.
 While none of the mammals ever reached the size of the dinosaurs, there were some species that dwarfed their modern-day relatives.
 Everyone knows about mammoths, but during the Cenozoic Era some birds stood 7-feet tall.
 There were beavers 7 feet long!
 These creatures were typical of the growth achieved by the “new life” in the early Cenozoic.

-Flowering plants or angiosperms were widespread in the Cenozoic Era.
+Flowering plants or angiosperms were became widespread in the Cenozoic Era.
+They moved into niches all over the globe.
+Trees, grasses, shrubs and everything in between, angiosperms came to dominate many of the earth's biomes.
 This was beneficial to insects, many of which evolved symbiotic relationships with flowering plants.

 The Cenozoic includes the period that began roughly 65 million years ago to the present.
 Historically, the Era has been divided into two periods: the Tertiary and the Quaternary.
 These terms came from the 19th century when rock formation in Europe was classified as primary (being the oldest), secondary and tertiary, with quaternary being coined slightly later.
 As more sophisticated geologic understanding evolved, primary and secondary were dropped from use.
 Only Tertiary and Quaternary remained as the divisions of the era.